Policies

 Drop Out Policy

 Please provide a 30-day notice to withdraw your student.
-During those 30 days you must still pay tuition allowing us time to fill the spot.
+During those 30 days you must still pay tuition allowing me time to fill the spot.

 I reserve the right to deny ongoing enrollment at our preschool if at any time there is an issue I feel requires the removal of a student.
 Prorated tuition for the month as well as your deposit (tuition for May) will be reimbursed.